thediveo/lxkns/README.md

 ![lxkns app all namespaces](docs/lxkns-app.jpeg)

-#### Behind Reverse Proxies
+#### ⛐ Behind Path-Rewriting Reverse Proxies

-Serving single page applications using client-side HTML5 DOM routing behind rewriting reverse proxies always is a challenge.
+Serving single page applications using client-side HTML5 DOM routing behind path-rewriting reverse proxies always is a challenge.
 Of course, if you know the exact details where your containerized server is going to be deployed you might statically set the final base path and build your React SPA to exactly this configuration.
 However, if you want to make your server image more versatile and